dmtwww/SmartAgentsDemo/README.md

 Use the nuget feed of the daily build to make this work.
 You'll need at least the 0.2.2 packages of Autogen.
 A nuget.config is included in this repo.

-Also be aware that this demo executes code on you local machine.
+Also be aware that this demo executes code on you local machine and it is for demo purposes only.
 Please don't use this in production and make sure you know who is prompting the model.
 Bad things can happen.
-You typically want the code execution to run in a sandbox environment.
-For the python code to succesfully run install the following packages (and you'll need to install Python locally).
+In production cases you typically want the code execution to run in a sandbox environment.
+For the python code to succesfully run install Python on your local machine.
+Install pygame for the sample prompt.
 - pip install pygame